1 Introduction

 The following typographic conventions are followed to make the practical examples easier to follow:

-• Larger blocks of code, referred to as listings, are provided on separate lines and have coloured syntax highlighting to distinguish between values, names and functions:
+font to show it’s something the computer understands. - Larger blocks of code, referred to as listings, are provided on separate lines and have coloured syntax highlighting to distinguish between values, names and functions:

 x <- c(1, 2, 5, 10) # create a vector